Air France KLM's September passenger traffic rises from year ago

-PARIS, Oct 8 (Reuters) - Air France KLM reported higher passenger traffic figures for September on Tuesday, as the carrier looks to benefit from the collapse of the two of its smaller French competitors.
+PARIS (Reuters) - Air France KLM (AIRF.PA) reported higher passenger traffic figures for September, as the carrier looks to benefit from the collapse of the two of its smaller French competitors.

 The load factor - a measure of how packed an airline’s planes are - increased by 0.6 percentage points to 89.2 percent from last year, the company said.